2022-2023

 Collaboration across teams

-"My greatest takeaway is getting to see in real life how visually impaired users interact with SFV, it really requires a lot of patience." - Product manager of Singpass app
+"My greatest takeaway is getting to see in real life how visually impaired users interact with SFV, it really requires a lot of patience."

-Usability gaps:
+Usability gaps

 🤷♂️ Lack of precise audio feedback while scanning